alexkohler/prealloc/README.md

 ### Flags
 - -simple (default true) - Report preallocation suggestions only on simple loops that have no returns/breaks/continues/gotos in them.
 Setting this to false may increase false positives.
 - -rangeloops (default true) - Report preallocation suggestions on range loops.
 - -forloops (default false) - Report preallocation suggestions on for loops.
-This is false by default due to there generally being weirder things happening in for loops (at least from what I've observed in the Standard Library).
+This is false by default due to there generally being weirder things happening inside for loops (at least from what I've observed in the Standard Library).

 ## Purpose